 ■ Final Thoughts | Food For Thought..

-Thanks for taking the time to read this, be sure to check out the album on YouTube and SoundCloud and if you buy a copy online either CD or MP3/WAVE then you are directly supporting myself and my original music.
+Thanks for taking the time to read this, be sure to check out the album on YouTube and Spotify and if you buy a copy online then you are directly supporting myself and my original music.
 In today's times there has never been an easier time between artist and "fan" because of the internet and social media, so I put myself in the firing line somewhat by giving people a chance to hear my music before they buy it.
 I am pleased to say it hasn't hurt my sales one bit.
-People still want to buy my music on CD, or digitally purchase it on my website.
 Thank you!